Uplift » Why Rushing Into Lawsuit Funding is a Bad Idea

 1. Figure Out How Much Lawsuit Funding You Need

 If you don’t already have one, it’s time to create a budget.
-Look at what you’ve spent in the past couple months, and look at what you’re bringing in.
-If you’ve never done this before, our guide to plaintiff finances can help you here.
+Look at what you’ve spent in the past couple of months and what you’re bringing in.
+If you’ve never done this before, our guide to plaintiff finances can help.

-Tell your law office that you’d like their best guess on how long the case might take, because your budgeting for legal funding.
+Ask your law office for their best guess on how long the case might take because you’re budgeting for legal funding.
 Once you have an idea of how much money you’ll need to get you through your lawsuit, it’s time to look for lawsuit funding companies.

 Put in the Time and Consider Your Options

-There are alternatives to taking the first, highest-price solution to your financial problem.
-Looking local (friends and family) is the best, but if you do need to go to a company for help, make sure you are picking the right one.
+There are alternatives to taking the first, highest-priced solution to your financial problem.
+Looking locally (friends and family) is best, but if you do need to go to a company for help, make sure you pick the right one.
 Don’t be bullied into taking the first available rate, especially if you feel it isn’t great.
-What might be expensive for one company to fund (let’s say it’s a case that is not in their normal funding wheelhouse) might be much cheaper for another company to do.
+What might be expensive for one company to fund (let’s say it’s a case outside their normal funding wheelhouse) might be much cheaper for another.
 Finally, make sure you are kept in the loop at all times.
-Any company that you don’t hear from for even a couple of days isn’t worth wasting your time on.
+Any company you don’t hear from for even a couple of days isn’t worth your time.

 Credit Card Icon